sp-droid/showtime/content/blog/webgpu.md

 ## Parallel reduction

-This is loosely based on NVIDIA's 200something paper on parallel reduction.
+This is loosely based on NVIDIA's [webinar](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf) on parallel reduction.
 As a note, GPUs have changed quite a bit since then, and apparently using atomics on a part of the parallel reduction has become more performant.
 But I'm gonna omit that for now.

 ### Min (& max) variants

 ### Argmin (& argmax) variant

 ## PseudoRandom Number generator